orsonteodoro/gcf2/profiles/gaming/README.md

 | Use after scope                                     | ASan                                              | 4.00                                                   | asan                               |
 | VLA bounds overflow                                 | UBSan                                             | 2.00                                                   | ubsan                              |

-The top most is the estimated most common type of zero click attack sorted from high to low rank.
+The top most is the estimated most common type of zero-click attacks sorted from high to low rank.

 * [1] -fbounds-safety is not released yet.
 Unpatched class of vulnerability on